To Respond to Human Need by Loving Service

 St. Jude’s Breakfast program:

-- While the church remains closed due to the Covid-19 pandemic, we are pleased to offer a take-away-breakfast in a bag.
-Every other Saturday morning between 9 and 10:30 am, guests come to the Adelaide East door and receive a bagged breakfast and a hot beverage to go.
+- We are pleased to offer a take-away-breakfast in a bag while there are some Covid restrictions.
+The first, third and fifth Saturday morning of each month, between 9 and 10:30 am, guests come to the Adelaide East door and receive a bagged breakfast and a hot beverage to go.

 - In the future, when distancing rules are less stringent, we look forward to once again joining in fellowship with guests of all ages over a hot sit down breakfast.